MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 ## How to pre-install Viva Goals for users within Microsoft Teams?

-As an Microsoft Teams administrator, you can now pre-install the Viva Goals app directly from your MS Teams account.
+As a Microsoft Teams administrator, you can now pre-install the Viva Goals app directly from your MS Teams account.
 To do this, you need to be a tenant admin with access to admin.teams.microsoft.com.

 Follow these steps to successfully pre-install Viva Goals: